Ludophilia/Minishell/assignment/micro_todo.md

 ### Niz integration

+- [ ] Sync variable logic with those of nezlock in minishell.h
+	especially that environment variables

+- [ ] Remove duplicates (cleanup logic) and integrate the new stuff in signals and builtins

-- [ ] Check includes/
+- [o] Check includes/

 - [ ] Better integrate what in core/
 	- [ ] Interface, main, utils
 - [ ] Better integrate what in exec/
 	- [ ] exec, exec_buitins

-- [ ] Add signals/ (signals_new)
+- [o] Add signals/ (signals_new)
+	- [ ] Core shell need SIGINT (2, ctrl+c) and SIGQUIT (3, ctrl+\) disabled
+	- [ ] Child shell need SIGINT (2, ctrl+c) and SIGQUIT (3, ctrl+\)
+	back to default.
-	- [ ] signals
+	- [ ] Heredocs seems to needs signal management as well

 - [ ] Add builtins/ (builtins_new)
 	- [ ] every builtins

-- [ ] Remove duplicates (cleanup logic) and integrate the new stuff in signals and builtins

 ### Project Wide Variables

 - [ ] Think about that global variable.
 What is its purpose?
-- [ ] Sync variable logic with those of nezlock in minishell.h
-	especially that environment variables
+	- [ ] Subject says "Be careful.
+This global variable must only store the signal number and must not provide any additional information or access to data."

 ### Execution